BenStoll/EngrDesignVI/README.md

 # EngrDesignVI
 ## CPE 322-A
-### This repository will be the contents of the class CPE 322-A E
+### This repository will be the contents of the class CPE 322-A
 #### Engineering Design VI at Stevens Institute of Technology

 ![Icon](https://github.com/BenStoll/EngrDesignVI/blob/main/Assets/Old_Stevens_Logo.png "Old Snevets Logo")